 Let’s talk about fat.

 Ok, it’s pretty confusing so I’ll keep the chemistry part short and sweet.
 There are different types of fat that include monounsaturated, polyunsaturated, and saturated.
-Basically they all have different structures and behave different in your body.
+Basically, they all have different structures and behave differently in your body.

 The three main things to know are:

 - Each type of fat has the same number of calories per gram.
 1 gram of ‘good’ fat contains 4 calories and 1 gram of ‘bad’ fat contains 4 calories.

 - Your body has different uses for all of them.